 ABOUT CITY GOVERNMENT

 Incorporation.
-The City of La Quinta was organized, formed and incorporated under the laws of the State of California on May 1, 1982.
-It has a “Council-Manager” general law form of government where the City Manager is appointed by the City Council and is the Chief Executive Officer of the Municipal Corporation.
+The City of La Quinta was organized, formed and incorporated under the laws of the State of California on May 1, 1982, and became a Charter City in 1996.
+It has a “Council-Manager” form of government where the City Manager is appointed by the City Council and is the Chief Executive Officer of the Municipal Corporation.
 The Council acts as the board of directors of the municipal corporation and meets in a public forum where citizens may participate in the governmental process.

 City Council.
 The City Council consists of five members elected at-large, on a non-partisan basis.
 Residents elect the Mayor and four Council members, making each accountable to the entire citizenry.

-Council members serve four-year overlapping terms.
+Council members serve four-year staggered terms.
 The mayor is directly elected and serves a two-year term.
-The City Council establishes city policies, approves ordinances and resolutions, makes land use decisions, approves agreements and contracts, and hears appeals on decisions made by city staff or advisory committees.
+The City Council establishes city policies, approves ordinances, resolutions, and annual budgets, makes land use decisions, approves agreements and contracts, and hears appeals on decisions made by city staff or advisory committees.
 The Mayor and City Council members receive a monthly stipend set by resolution.

 The City Manager.
 La Quinta's City Manager is Frank J. Spevacek.
 He is the Chief Executive Officer of the city.
 The City Manager is appointed by the City Council to enforce city laws, to direct the operations of city government, to prepare and manage the municipal budget, and to implement the policies and programs initiated by the City Council.
 The City Manager is responsible to the City Council, and directs departments and operations.

 The City Attorney.
 La Quinta's City Attorney is M. Katherine Jenson.
 The City Attorney is appointed by the City Council and works under contract to the City.
 The City Attorney is the legal advisor for the council.
 He or she provides general legal advice on all aspects of city business and represents the city in legal actions.